NIS2 in Germany: What the Delay in National Implementation Means for Companies & Why Preparation Is Key

 1. Assess Whether You’re In Scope

-Start with the basics: If you have more than 50 employees and operate in a sector listed in NIS2 (Annexes I and II), the answer is probably yes.
+Start with the basics: As an initial screening criterion, organisations with 50 or more employees operating in sectors listed under Annex I or II of NIS2 should assume potential applicability.
 Even if you’re a supplier to an in-scope entity, you may be indirectly impacted.
 Start mapping your business functions, dependencies, and sector classifications now.
 Regulators in Austria and the Netherlands are working with companies based on drafts.
 You can too.

 2. Conduct a Gap Analysis